AdobeDocs/workfront.en/help/quicksilver/scenario-planner/request-access-to-plan.md

 product-area: enterprise-scenario-planner-product-area
 keywords: plan,permissions,share,initiatives,,scenarios,scenario
 navigation-topic: enterprise-scenario-planner-navigation-topic
-title: Request access to a plan in the Adobe Workfront Scenario Planner
+title: Request access to a plan in the Scenario Planner
 description: You can request access to a plan in the Adobe Workfront Scenario Planner when the link to the plan is shared with you.
 ---

-# Request access to a plan in the Adobe Workfront Scenario Planner
+# Request access to a plan in the Scenario Planner

 You can request access to a plan in the Adobe Workfront Scenario Planner when the link to the plan is shared with you.